The mean number of $2$-torsion elements in the class groups of cubic orders: Algebraic preliminaries

-In the above, we have inserted horizontal and vertical lines immediately after row and column $n+1$ in the matrix $A$, and immediately after row and column $n$ in the matrix $B$.
+In the above, we have inserted horizontal and vertical lines immediately after row and column $n$ in the matrices $A$ and $B$.
 The claim follows from Proposition~\ref{prop-castle} upon observing that by choosing the sign of the entry ``$\pm Q_0$'' appropriately, we can arrange for $Q(A,B) = Q_0$.
-In fact, by postcomposing $g_1$ with a suitable diagonal element in $G_N(\C)$, we may take $(A, B)$ to be of the form~\eqref{eq-a1b1}, with the entries ``$\pm Q_0$'' replaced by ``$1$.''
+In fact, by postcomposing $g_1$ with a suitable diagonal element in $G_N(K)$, we may take $(A, B)$ to be of the form~\eqref{eq-a1b1}, with the entries ``$\pm Q_0$'' replaced by ``$1$.''

 Now, just as in the proof of Proposition~\ref{prop-qalltheway}, by hitting $(A, B)$ with a suitable sequence of elementary unipotent elements of $G_N(K)$, we can successively clear out the values of the following matrix entries: